Djohnson1313/predicting_student_success/README.md

 ## Evaluation

 To evaluate this model, we will be primarily using the metric `precision`. `Precision` is the measurement of `false positives`.
 This is an imporntant metric to watch as false positives is when the model says a student will graduate, when in reality they are more likely to dropout.
 This is an issue for loan offices becuase this creates a situation where a loan is given to a student that may not be able to pay it off, due to not getting the job they wanted.
 This results in not getting the loan returned.
-Tovalidate the model we will be using `train_test_split` to create train data and test data.
+To validate the model we will be using `train_test_split` to create train data and test data.

 # Conclusion

+The chosen model performed well, with a precision score of 91%.
+Precision is the measurment of the false positive rate.
+This is important to us as a loan company, because to get a return on the loan, the individual has to actually be capable of returning it.
+This is unlikely if they do not graduate.
+Having a good precision score means that students who are thought to be able to graduate, but actually are unnliekly too, are reduced to a minimum within our company ecosystem